 LOCATION: Stara Zajezdnia Kraków by DeSilva, Św.
 Wawrzyńca 12 Str.

 The renovated building of Stara Zajezdnia is a unique facility.
-The hall is an example of wooden framework architecture with brick filling, very rare in Cracow, commonly called the “Prussian wall”.
-The hall front is decorated with a picturesque top bearing a clock with Art Nouveau finish.
-The Main Hall belongs to an architectural and construction complex, which is under legal protection - entered into the register of monuments in 1985 and the World Cultural and Natural Heritage List UNESCO, and known as a historical monument.
+The hall is an example of wooden framework architecture with brick filling, very rare in Krakow, commonly called “Prussian wall”.
+The hall front is decorated with a picturesque top bearing an Art Nouveau clock.
+The Main Hall belongs to an architectural and construction complex which is under legal protection – entered into the register of monuments in 1985 and the World Cultural and Natural Heritage List UNESCO – and recognised as a historical monument.